Jennifer S. Mensik Kennedy

-Mensik Kennedy is currently an assistant professor at the Oregon Health and Science University School of Nursing in Portland Oregon.
-Mensik Kennedy is a sought-after presenter and prolific author.
-Her books include Lead, Drive, and Thrive in the System and The Nurse Managers Guide to Innovative Staffing 2nd ed.
-She co-authored Lead like a Nurse, A Nurse’s Step-By-Step Guide to Transitioning to the Professional Nurse Role and The Power of Ten (Second Edition) and contributed a chapter to the book The Career Handoff: A Healthcare Leader’s Guide to Knowledge & Wisdom Transfer across Generations.
+Mensik Kennedy is a sought-after presenter and prolific author based on her insights about and experience involving key nursing issues.
+Her books include Lead, Drive, and Thrive in the System, 2nd edition, and The Nurse Manager’s Guide to Innovative Staffing, 2nd edition.
+She co-authored Lead like a Nurse, A Nurse’s Step-By-Step Guide to Transitioning to the Professional Nurse Role, and The Power of Ten, 2nd edition, and contributed a chapter to The Career Handoff: A Healthcare Leader’s Guide to Knowledge & Wisdom Transfer across Generations.

-Mensik Kennedy has held numerous high-profile leadership positions within the nursing profession.
-She served as President of the Arizona Nurses Association 2007-2010.
-Nationally, Mensik Kennedy has served as Treasurer, Second Vice President, and Director-at-Large on the American Nurses Association board of directors.
-Additionally, she held the role of governor of nursing practice for the Western Institute of Nursing in 2010-2014.
+Prior to her presidency, Mensik Kennedy held key leadership positions within the nursing profession, including serving the American Nurses Association as Treasurer, Second Vice President, and Director-at-Large.
+She also served as President of the Arizona Nurses Association from 2007 to 2010.
+Additionally, Mensik Kennedy held the role of governor of nursing practice for the Western Institute of Nursing in 2010-2014.

 Mensik Kennedy earned a PhD from the University of Arizona College of Nursing with a focus on health systems and a minor in public administration from the Eller College of Management.
 She holds an MBA from the University of Phoenix and a BSN from Washington State University.
 Mensik Kennedy also earned an ADN from Wenatchee Valley College-North.
 Prior to assuming the presidency of American Nurses Association, she was an associate clinical professor at the Oregon Health and Science University School of Nursing.